Suunto D4I Review: A Great All-Around Watch Sized Dive Computer

 Still, features like optional wireless air integration, and the ability to use it for air diving, nitrox mixes, free diving, or as a casual sports watch makes the Suunto D4i a great all-around dive computer.

-It also has a host of other great features, and in this Suunto D4i review we are going to look at what make it stand out from other dive computer watches, as well as what other scuba divers are saying about this great little dive computer.
+It also has a host of other great features, and in this Suunto D4i review we are going to look at what makes it stand out from other dive computer watches, as well as what other scuba divers are saying about this great little dive computer.

 Suunto D4i Review Video

 Below is a video overview of the computer done by the guys over at SimplyScuba.com.
 In the video, you can get a closer look at some of the features and functions of the dive computer.

 Intuitive User-Friendly Interface

 The Suunto D4i has four control buttons which make programming and retrieving data from the dive computer very easy and intuitive.
 These are the MODE, SELECT, UP, and DOWN buttons, which utilizes a combination of sort press and holds to select and activate certain features of the dive computer.

 It also has 4 basic operation mode (TIME, DIVE, PLAN, MEMORY) which can be toggled by pressing the mode button and the UP/DOWN buttons to select between sub-modes.
 Other features such as back-lighting can be activated by pressing and holding the MODE button for longer.

 Thanks to its user-friendly interface you can pretty much operate the computer without reading the user manual.
 But, you will still find the manual very comprehensive and easy to understand with detailed graphics and charts on how to program and access all its features and functions if you ever get in a jam.